4 EASY WAYS TO HELP YOUR REMOTE EMPLOYEES SET UP A HEALTHY HOME OFFICE

 Why a Home Office Set Up Matters for Remote Employees’ Well-being

-Various studies have shown that the physical working environment has a significant effect on employee well-being and productivity.
+Various studies have shown the physical working environment (including the home office) has a significant effect on remote employee well-being and productivity.
 According to Jennifer A. Veitch, “we have emotional responses to the places we occupy” and our well-being and productivity are highly affected by these responses.
-There is a direct correlation between the perceived desirability of the work environment and the mood, meaning that when a healthy home office is created, employees’ morale, satisfaction, and engagement improve as well.
+There is a direct correlation between the perceived desirability of the work environment and a person’s mood– meaning that when a healthy home office is created, employees’ morale, satisfaction, and engagement improve as well.

-Four Tips to Improve Your Workforce Home Office Setting
+Four Tips to Improve Your Employees’ Remote or Home Office Setting

 One of the injuries that is mainly observed due to an improper office setting is musculoskeletal injuries.
 Musculoskeletal injuries and disorders (back pain, carpal tunnel syndrome, arthritis, tension neck syndrome, etc.) are the most common employee diseases and according to IFEBP Workplace Wellness Trends 2019 Survey Report, they have the most impact on the overall organizational healthcare costs.

-If your employees do not have a well-lit working space or an office with no windows, there are inexpensive light therapy lamps that mimic the sunlight.
-These lamps are designed to fight the seasonal depression that primarily occurs in the winter months, but they are great for anyone who requires increased sunlight in their home.
+If your employees do not have a well-lit working space or are located in an office with no windows, there are inexpensive light therapy lamps that mimic the sunlight.
+These lamps are designed to fight the seasonal depression that primarily occurs in the winter months, but they’re great for anyone who requires increased sunlight in their home.

-In their research, Largo-Wight et al. found that when nature contact at work increases, the level of stress among employees decreases.
-Raanaas et al. stated in their study that “indoor plants in an office can prevent fatigue during attention-demanding work.”
-Similarly, the results of the field experiments “the relative benefits of green versus lean office space” conducted in 2014 by Nieuwenhuis et al. show that green office spaces increase employee satisfaction, productivity, and their overall well-being and contribute to the organizational output.
+In their research, Largo-Wight et al. found when nature contact at work increases, the level of stress among employees decreases.
+Raanaas et al. stated in their study “indoor plants in an office can prevent fatigue during attention-demanding work.”
+Similarly, the results of the field experiments studying “the relative benefits of green versus lean office space” conducted in 2014 by Nieuwenhuis et al. show green office spaces increase employee satisfaction, productivity, and overall well-being.
+They ultimately improve organizational output.
 Apart from these findings, indoor plants also reduce the noise in the office, clean the air, and they look great in any office and home decoration.

 You can encourage your employees to have more indoor plants around their workspace and order a desk or floor plant for them with a little notecard to improve their well-being and productivity.
-(We did that at WorkTango for all of our staff and employees loved it!)
-There are plenty of affordable trouble-free, easy-to-care, pet-friendly plants that fit your employees’ requirements.
-It is a great way of showing your employees that you care about their needs.
+(We did that at WorkTango for all of our staff, and employees loved it.)
+There are plenty of affordable trouble-free, easy-to-care-for, pet-friendly plants that fit your employees’ requirements.
+It’s a great way of showing your employees that you care about their needs.

 Having indoor plants is one way to purify the air in our homes.
 Air purifiers and humidifiers are good equipment for fresh, clean air and a healthy environment.
 However, refreshing air can also be done simply by opening the windows, so sending reminders to employees about opening the windows and the benefits of air circulation in their homes can be a good idea.

-It seems that remote and hybrid work will be the “future of work” and it is crucial for the success of your businesses to maintain a productive and engaged workforce.
+It seems remote and hybrid work is the “future of work” and it’s crucial for the success of your businesses to maintain a productive and engaged workforce.
 Your employees will be motivated and more productive when they see your investment in their well-being.
-These recommendations show that providing support to your remote employees through a healthy home office does not have to be costly, and the return of investing in improving the physical work environment for your employees is well worth the effort.
+These recommendations show that providing support to your remote employees through a healthy home office doesn’t have to be costly, and the return of investing in improving the physical work environment for your employees is well worth the effort.